 How Long Should a Case Study Be?

 It should be long enough to include all the information you need but short enough to keep readers entertained.
-So, between 500 and 1,500 words long is more than acceptable.
+So, between 500 and 1,500 words is more than enough.

 How Do You Make a Case Study Interesting?